NewForce-at-Mountwest/foundations-course/chapters/LOOPS.md

 - The second time the loop runs, `i` will be 2.
 Is `2` less than `20`?
 Yep!
 The code block runs again.
 - This process keeps going until `i` is no longer less than `20`.
 As soon as that expression evaluates to `false`, the loop stops.

 Let's look at a more practical example.
-Remember our `moviesArray`?
 ```js
 var moviesArray = ["Casablanca", "Star Wars", "Singing in the Rain", "The Wizard of Oz", "Die Hard"];